jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 Device Management console (or a company headcount) will tell you those numbers can add up rapidly.

-And its not just texts tempting the telephonic users.
-Phone honeypot data reveals that 5% of honeypots get at least one call a day, and were about
+And it’s not just texts tempting the telephonic users.
+Phone honeypot data reveals that 5% of honeypots get at least one call a day, and we’re about
-90% sure the honeypots dont need to refinance their student loans or even own a car with an extended warranty
+90% sure the honeypots don’t need to refinance their student loans or even own a car with an extended warranty
 (they prefer leasing).
 Figure 71 gives an

-Organic free\-
-range data
+idea about the content of those calls.
+About a third of them have little to no audio or are silent, which sounds to us22 like vishing (voice phishing) for live numbers.

+Another 29% are known scams (with
+7% of the 29% known to be targeting businesses specifically) and the rest being other stuff or simply unknown.

+Thankfully it’s not as if the targeting of mobile devices is a big surprise to the security community.
+Sandboxed
+OSes and high prices for vulnerabilities suggest mobile security inherited a lot of hard\-fought lessons learned from personal computers (PCs23\) and so security has been incorporated into mobile devices from the get\-go.

+We point out in the Social Engineering pattern that 82% of breaches involve the human element—something the silicon isn’t going to be mitigating.
+Eighteen percent of clicked phishing emails come from a mobile device.
+Admittedly, we can’t say if more folks click on mobile vs PC since no one’s phone is narc’ing on them.
+Still, since almost a fifth of phishing successes came from mobile devices, that should be good enough confirmation that it needs to be within your security estate.

+Part of the problem is trying to get users to improve their security behavior.
+One such approach is providing access to key security information knowledge quizzes within reach of their thumbs in the form of a mobile app.
+For one such security dashboard app, 66% of users who accepted the terms and conditions

 Figure 70\.
 Events detected on mobile devices by type (log scale)

 22 Well, not sounds sounds.
-Well you get the picture.
+Well … you get the picture.
-23 Yes, we spelled out PC.
+23 Yes, we spelled out “PC.”
 Look, we both know what a PC is, but the kids these days, with their mobile phones and metaverses.
-Who knows
+Who knows?!

-2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-46
-Figure 72\.
-Length of interaction with a mobile security dashboard (n\=22,086, log scale)
-Figure 71\.
-Phone honeypot calls by type
-(n \> 10,000\)
+45

-24 And if youre wondering about how, check out the Changing Behavior Appendix! never interacted with the dashboard.
+never interacted with the dashboard.
 Of those that did, 99% interacted more than once, but as you can see in
 Figure 72, the median interaction time was 15 seconds.
 Still, about half of folks came back after minutes, hours, or even months.

-Making information available to the user about their specific security risks is the first step in the journey to changing behavior.
+Making information available to the user about their specific security risks is the first step in the journey to changing

+behavior.
 The next is helping the user envision the impact of those risks on themselves.
-Finally, you need to give users the means to improve, which is where training comes in.24 It may feel like throwing spaghetti at the wall to see what sticks, but sometimes thats what is required to make it better.
+Finally, you need to give users the means to improve, which is where training comes in.24 It may feel like throwing spaghetti at the wall to see what sticks, but sometimes that’s what is required to make it better.

+Figure 71\.
+Phone honeypot calls by type
+(n \> 10,000\)

+Figure 72\.
+Length of interaction with a mobile security dashboard (n\=22,086, log scale)

+24 And if you’re wondering about how, check out the “Changing Behavior” Appendix!

-2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-47
+46

 Privilege
 Misuse

-Frequency
-275 incidents,
-216 with confirmed
-data disclosure
-Threat Actors
-Internal (100%),
-External (4%),
-Multiple (4%)
-(breaches)
-Actor Motives
-Financial (78%),
-Grudge (9%),
-Espionage (8%),
-Convenience (6%)
-(breaches)
-Data
-Compromised
-Personal (70%),
-Other (28%), Medical
-(22%), Internal (12%)
-(breaches)
-Summary
-This pattern is almost entirely insiders using their access maliciously to cause breaches.
-While Financial is still the leading motive, Espionage,
-Convenience and just plain Grudges are still represented.
-Personal data remains the most common data type for these breaches, but Medical data continues to be sought.
-What is the same?
-Most of the incidents in this pattern result in successful data breaches.
-These actors are still motivated by greed (financial gain), and are stealing
-Personal data because it is easy to monetize.
+Figure 73\.
+Privilege Misuse incident paths (n\=33\)

 The best
 laid plans of
 Mice and Men

 We get it.
-Youve honed your hiring processes to a fine edge.
-Youre well prepared to ensure that you onboard only the most qualified people to join your organization.
+You’ve honed your hiring processes to a fine edge.
+You’re well prepared to ensure that you onboard only the most qualified people to join your organization.
 And yet, things